pdobsan/oama/README.md

 use a different `tenant` value then it is enough to specify only the `tenant` field the `*_endpoint` URLs will be automatically changed too.

-Microsoft now also accepts authorization requests with *device code flow* what you can invoke with the `--device` option.
+Microsoft now primarily expects authorization requests with *device code flow* what you can invoke with the `--device` option.
 In this case you need to provide `client_id` only.